 - The connection between anxiety and childhood abuse

-- Studies show a dramatic increase in disorders resulting
+- Studies show a dramatic increase in disorders resulting from marijuana usage

 - Use the body's natural laws to regain your normal health

-- Stressing Health: Anxiety may be making your patients
+- Stressing Health: Anxiety may be making your patients sick

 - Study links infant nurturing to adult stress levels